fledge-iot/fledge-filter-asset/docs/index.rst

 Regular Expressions
 ~~~~~~~~~~~~~~~~~~~

-Regular expression can be used for asset_name values in the JSON; datapoint values with remove action can also use regular expression.
+Regular expression can be used for *asset_name* values in the JSON.
+Datapoint values within the *remove* and *select* actions can also use a regular expression.
+Regular expressions may also be used to match and replace names in the *rename*, *datapointmap* and *split* rules.
-In the following example, Any datapoint which starts with "Pressure" will be removed from all the assets; if exists.
+In the following example, any datapoint which starts with "Pressure" will be removed from all the assets.

 .. code-block:: JSON